-Jason Schweitzer on Mixing for Snoop Dogg, Wiz Khalifa, and Indie-Soul Sensation Mayer Hawthorne
+Jason Schweitzer on Mixing for Snoop Dogg, Wiz Khalifa, Mayer Hawthorne

 If you’ve listened to much mainstream rap within the last decade, chances are you’ve heard Jason Schweitzer at work.
 The GRAMMY®-winning mixer and recording engineer has worked with hip-hop icons Wiz Khalifa, Busta Rhymes, Snoop Dogg, Dr. Dre, Eminem, and many more, earning himself a platinum reputation amongst rap royalty.

 Far from a one-genre wonder, Schweitzer has also tracked and mixed music for a wide array of artists ranging from the Pussy Cat Dolls and Fergie to Gretchen Parlato and Macy Gray.
 He’s even engineered music by martial arts movie star Steven Segal.
 His latest project?
 A recently completed album with much talked-about neo-soul singer, producer, and songwriter Mayer Hawthorne.

 Here’s what Schweitzer had to say about developing artful ears, and channeling years of experience as a performing musician into every mix he does.
 Of course, he also waxes on the utility and power of his Universal Audio signal chain, and other secrets to his success.